santylaborde/Full-Stack/Part 2/2.0 Lecture/04 JSON Server/README.md

 - Error catching

 The application should be able to handle these types of error situations gracefully.
 The more common way of adding a handler for rejected promises is to use the catch method.

+### Adding style

+#### Adding CSS file
+First, we will add CSS to our application the old-school way; in a single file without using a CSS preprocessor.

+#### Improved error message:
+Let's implement the error message as its own React component.

+#### Inline styles:
+Inline styles and some of the other ways of adding styles to React components go completely against the grain of old conventions.

+Traditionally, separated CSS from the content (HTML) and functionality (JavaScript).

+The goal was to write CSS, HTML, and JavaScript into their separate files.

+The philosophy of React is, in fact, the polar opposite of this.

+Now a React component:
+- Defines the HTML for structuring the content
+- The JavaScript functions for determining functionality
+- The component's styling

+This is to create individual components that are as independent and reusable as possible.